Snake Valley, Victoria: History

 The Indigenous Australians inhabited Snake Valley for tens of thousands of years before Europeans arrived.
-The Carringum balug people of the Wathaurong nation are the traditional owners of the land surrounding Snake Valley/Carngham district.
+The Carringum balug people of the Wathaurong nation were on the land surrounding Snake Valley/Carngham district.
 The nearby town of Carngham therefore appears to be the name of the Aboriginal people that originally lived in the area.
 They called Snake Valley itself nimbuck or nimlock.

 In 1857, a gold rush occurred in the area of Snake Valley and Carngham.
 The town reputedly got its name when a miner found snakes in a sinking shaft.
 However, settlement preceded this as a primary school was established in 1854.

 The town was exclusively a gold mining area for at least ten years.
 In 1865, Bailliere’s Victorian gazetteer recorded Snake Valley as having five hotels, a mechanics' institute and a Court of Petty Sessions.
 In the 1880s, the Victorian municipal directory described Snake Valley as "a straggling mining township with outlying farming districts" and recorded five churches.

 In 2013, a grass fire in a farming region west of Ballarat destroyed four homes in Snake Valley.
 Over one hundred people took refuge in the community hall.